PCOS: From symptoms to self-advocacy. Get the handbook

 Changes in cervical mucus can be a sign of ovulation.
 Generally, cervical fluid is very light after the period.
 As your body moves towards ovulation, the cervical mucus becomes plentiful and stretchy like an egg white.

-However, this can be very subjective.
-Also, there is a chance you may not experience this ovulation sign every month.
+However, this can be a subjective assessment.
+Also, you may not experience this ovulation sign every month.

 Learn more: Checking your Cervix for Ovulation: A Simple Guide